-Honduras is a Central American country with Caribbean Sea coastlines to the north and the Pacific Ocean to the south.
-The Capital is Tegucigalpa; the main language is Spanish although native tribes speak their native languages.
+Honduras is located in Central America.
+The Caribbean Sea is the coastline in the north and the Pacific Ocean in the south.
+The capital is Tegucigalpa; the main language is Spanish although native peoples speak their native languages.

 - View available children

 - Honduran children available for adoption range from 3 years of age to pre-teens.

 - Both boys and girls are available for adoption, with no preference given to either sex.

 - Children are either Caucasian or of Hispanic ancestry.

 - Married couples and single women may adopt from Honduras.

 - Applicants must be between 25 and 60 and must be at least 15 years older than the child they wish to adopt.

 - Married couples must be married a minimum of 3 years and Honduras will accept no more than 2 divorces per applicant.